anphonic/ej2-aspnetmvc-docs/src/maps/maps/annotations.md

 ## Multiple Annotation

-Multiple annotations can be added to the Maps by adding Multiple `MapsAnnotation` classes in the `MapsAnnotations` class and customization for the annotations can be done with the `MapsAnnotation` class.
+Multiple annotations can be added to the Maps by adding Multiple `MapsAnnotation` in the `MapsAnnotations` and customization for the annotations can be done with the `MapsAnnotation`.

 {% aspTab template="maps/annotations/multiple-annotation", sourceFiles="multiple-annotation.cs" %}